 Whether you choose the gentle cry-it-out method or the pick-up-put-down method, that will depend on your parental style and your child’s needs.

 Does gentle sleep training involve crying?

-The key is to focus on introducing one change at a time.
+If you want to limit your baby’s tears, you can focus on introducing one change at a time.

 So first, you establish a consistent bedtime routine.
 Then, you adjust your baby’s bedtime, if needed.

 If those first two steps work well, then you start working towards teaching your baby how to fall asleep on this own.

 Keep in mind that this approach takes a long time as all the changes are introduced very slowly.

 After all, the core of the gentle sleep training technique is to move so slowly that your child has time to adapt to each change in his sleep routine.

 Generally, expect to see significant results at least after three or four weeks of training.